firezone/firezone/rust/relay/README.md

 When given a `token`, the relay will connect to the Firezone portal and wait for an `init` message before commencing relay operations.

+### Metrics

+The relay parses the `OTLP_GRPC_ENDPOINT` env variable.
+Traces and metrics will be sent to an OTLP collector listening on that endpoint.

+It is recommended to set additional environment variables to scope your metrics:

+- `OTEL_SERVICE_NAME`: Translates to the `service.name`.
+- `OTEL_RESOURCE_ATTRIBUTES`: Additional, comma-separated key=value attributes.

 ## Design

 The relay is designed in a sans-IO fashion, meaning the core components do not